Indoor Growing: The Complete Guide to Indoor Growing

 4.1 Leafy Greens and Herbs

-• Spinach: A fast-growing leafy vegetable that thrives in cool indoor temperatures.
+Spinach – A leafy vegetable that grows quickly in the cooler indoor temperatures.

-• Basil: A sun-loving herb that grows well on windowsills.
+Basil: A hot-weather herb that is suitable for windowsills.

-• Mint: Grows well in partial shade and adds flavor to dishes and drinks.
+Mint: Thrives in part shade and adds to all sorts of dishes and drinks.

 4.2 Microgreens

-• Pea Shoots: Sweet and mild, great in salads.
+Pea Shoots: Sweet and mild, perfect addition to salads.

 4.3 Fruiting Plants